 Results:

 Stratigraphic architecture and position along an onshore-offshore gradient has only a small influence on the mode of evolution recovered by statistical tests.
-Tests fail to identify the correct mode of evolution even in the absence of stratigraphic biases, for adequate models, and under excellent sampling conditions.
+Tests fail to identify the correct mode of evolution in the absence of stratigraphic effects, and support for the correct mode decreases with time series length.

 Visual examination of trait evolution in lineages shows that rather than stratigraphic incompleteness, maximum hiatus duration determines how much fossil time series differ from the original evolutionary process.
-Directional evolution is more prone to the biasing effects of stratigraphy, turning it into apparent punctuated anagenesis.
+Directional evolution is more susceptible to stratigraphic effects, turning it into apparent punctuated equilibrium.
 In contrast, stasis remains unaffected.

 Conclusions:

-Tests for the mode of evolution should be reviewed critically, as they do not identify the correct (simulated) mode of evolution, even for adequate models(), in the absence of stratigraphic effects, and for exceptionally long time series.
+Tests for the mode of evolution should be reviewed critically, as they do not find good support for the correct (simulated) mode of evolution, even for adequate models that generated the data, in the absence of stratigraphic effects, and for exceptionally long time series.

 Fossil time series favor the recognition of both stasis and complex, punctuated modes of evolution.

-Not stratigraphic incompleteness, but the presence of rare, prolonged gaps has the largest biasing effect on trait evolution.
-This suggests that incomplete sections with regular hiatus frequency and durations can potentially preserve evolutionary history without major biases.tochange
+Not stratigraphic incompleteness, but the presence of rare, prolonged gaps has the largest effect on trait evolution.
+This suggests that incomplete sections with regular hiatus frequency and durations can potentially preserve evolutionary history without major biases.
+Understanding external controls on stratigraphic architectures such as sea level fluctuations is crucial for distinguishing between stratigraphic effects and genuine evolutionary process.

 Keywords:

-Paleontology, Stratigraphy, Trait evolution, Paleobiology, Carbonate Platform, Mode of Evolution, Time Series, Fossil Record.
+Paleontology, Stratigraphy, Trait Evolution, Paleobiology, Carbonate Platform, Mode of Evolution, Time Series, Fossil Record.

 Introduction